 What is the AGGA Dental Device?

-The AGGA is a fixed palatal expansion device invented by Dr. Steve Galella in the 1990s.
-Its primary purpose is to address dental and jaw issues in adults, including:
+The AGGA Dental Device, formally known as the Osseo-Restoration Appliance, is a fixed orthodontic tool developed by Dr. Steve Galella in the 1990s.
+It is primarily aimed at adults and is designed to address several dental and jaw-related issues, including:

 How Does the AGGA Work?